 The Monument offers abundant outdoor recreation activities.
 The Penobscot River’s East Branch, Wassataquoik Stream, and Seboeis River, provide more than 30 miles of waters for fishing and whitewater and quiet water paddling.
 Seven mountains feature favorite hiking routes.
 The Monument provides essential habitat for diverse wildlife, including iconic Maine species like moose, black bear, and deer.
 Birds abound and include “specialty” species birders travel across the country to see.
 The deeds transferring the lands for the Monument welcome hunting to the east of the East Branch of the Penobscot River, and snowmobile use on the Interconnected Trail System through the Monument.

-The Monument and surrounding communities are steeped in history.
-The East Branch is of great cultural importance to the Penobscot Indian Nation; its waters provide the Nation’s subsistence fisheries.
+The Monument and surrounding communities are steeped in stories that continue to this day.
+The East Branch is the traditional territory of the Penobscots and homeland to the Abenaki, Maliseet, Micmac, and Passamaquoddy.
 The forests and waterways provided the foundation for the region’s storied logging industry.
 Theodore Roosevelt grew physically strong and deepened his love of the outdoors through transformative experiences here, and Henry David Thoreau found inspiration for his seminal work, The Maine Woods, in which he called for national preservation of wild areas for all to enjoy.

 Friends of Katahdin Woods & Waters